 – Pricey (but worth it for gamers who care about their ranking)

-This is a elite gaming device, no holds barred.
+This is an elite gaming device, no holds barred.
 Even if you’re not a professional eSports champion, this will rock you.
-Future-proofed with 7.2Gbit/s 802.11ad at 60GHz, you’ll no longer need a wired connection to your gaming rig for to have perfect ping.
+Future-proofed with 7.2Gbit/s 802.11ad at 60GHz, you’ll no longer need a wired connection to your gaming rig to have perfect ping.

 This is definitely for the serious gamer — not just for showing off in your home, but for showing off your skills when you’re racking up kills.
 When you’re not limited by anything between you and the game servers, you’ll be ghosting everyone.
 Number one, I salute you!